Holic75/Baldurs-gate-dnd-3.5/README.md

 – May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
 (2d4 damage/healing at level 2 plus 2d4 per 4 levels up to 10d4).
 – May use Spontaneous Spell Channeling
 ```
-SPONTANEOUS SPELL CHANNELING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into <PRO_HISHER> weapon(s) to add number of 1d4 dice equal to level of sacrificed spell to <PRO_HISHER> sneak attack damage for next 10 seconds.
+SPONTANEOUS SPELL CHANNELING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into her weapon(s) to add number of 1d4 dice equal to level of sacrificed spell to her sneak attack damage for next 10 seconds.
 Ability lasts for 3 rounds, or until the first spell is sacrificed.
 ```
-– At 1st level chooses a domain that grants <PRO_HIMHER> access to additional spells, normally not available to Clerics of other domains.
+– At 1st level chooses a domain that grants her access to additional spells, normally not available to Clerics of other domains.
 – Hit Die: d7
 – Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph, vs. Breath Weapon, vs. Wand and vs. Spell